Guidelines for research

 The guidelines for research at KI summarise how research should be planned, conducted and documented in order to facilitate compliance with rules and regulations for researchers and PhD-students.

-Research is surrounded by regulations and recommendations in order to protect research animals, human subjects, co-workers and not least the integrity of the research.
+Research is surrounded by regulations and recommendations in order to protect laboratory animals, study participants, co-workers and not least the integrity of research.

 Quality assured research

-Of particular relevance are the European Charter for Researchers and Code of Conduct for the recruitment of researchers and the Association of Swedish Higher Education Institutions (Sveriges universitets- och högskoleförbund, SUHF) national framework, Gemensamt ramverk för lärosätenas kvalitetssäkring och kvalitetsutveckling av forskning.
+In addition, several national and international frameworks and guidelines for research play an important part in the quality assurance work at KI.
+Of particular relevance are the European Charter for Researchers and Code of Conduct for the recruitment of researchers and the Association of Swedish Higher Education Institutions (Sveriges universitets- och högskoleförbund, SUHF) National framework, Gemensamt ramverk för lärosätenas kvalitetssäkring och kvalitetsutveckling av forskning.

-Much of the research today gets quality audited through peer-review, many times in conjunction with other internal and/or external audits.
+A lot of research gets quality audited through peer-review, many times in conjunction with other internal and/or external audits.

 Good research conduct, responsibility and ethics

 All research at KI shall follow good research conduct and the founding principles as described in the European code of conduct for research integrity ALLEA 2017: reliability, honesty, respect and accountability.
 Furthermore, the Vancouver guidelines for authorship shall apply for publications.
-More on good research conduct can be found at the Swedish Research Council’s CODEX website.
+More on good research conduct can be found at the CODEX website (previously coordinated by the Swedish Research Council together with Uppsala University, now the Codex website is run solely by the Center for Research and Bioethics, Uppsala University.)
+In the event of deviations from good research practice, KI's Guidelines for examining suspected deviations from good research practice apply.
+For international collaboration, KI's Guidelines for international collaboration apply.

 Each individual researcher at KI is responsible for following the regulations that exist.
 If any other organisation or person is assigned to perform whole or part of the work, the responsible researcher needs to make sure that the right competence for performing the work is in place.
 When needed, potential bias and conflict(s) of interest need to be addressed (see more at jäv/intressekonflikter).